Configuration Spaces of Manifolds with Boundary: Graphical models -- recollections

 where we integrate over the fiber in $\FM_n^Y$, the fiberwise configuration space of points on $Y$ modulo scaling as defined in Section~\ref{sec:fiberwiseLD}.
 Notice that there is an identification of $B$-bundles $\FM_n^Y(2)=S_Y$.
 By the Stokes formula, $z_\Omega$ is a Maurer--Cartan element.

 We may now essentially repeat the constructions of Section~\ref{sec:model-fiberwiseLD}.
-Suppose a $f: A\to \OmPA(B)$ is a CDGA quasi-isomorphism, and suppose further that $z\in A\otimes\GC_n^{\vee}$ is a Maurer-Cartan element satisfying $f(z)=z_\Omega$.
+Suppose a $f: A\to \OmPA(B)$ is a CDGA quasi-isomorphism, and suppose further that $z\in A\otimes\GC_n^{\vee}$ is a Maurer--Cartan element satisfying $f(z)=z_\Omega$.
 Then, as above, we may construct a quasi-isomorphism of collections of CDGAs {GraphsmA@$\Graphs_{m}^{A}$}

 compatible with the cooperadic cocompositions.
 It is also clear that in this form the construction is naturally functorial in $(A,z)$.
 Furthermore, changing the MC element $z$ by gauge transformations produces quasi-isomorphic collections of CDGAs.
 Hence we are interested in determining the gauge equivalence class of $z$ or $z_\Omega$.
-Unfortunately, the simple argument of Lemma \ref{lem:vanI} fails in general, if the dimension of the base is greater than $m$.
+Unfortunately, the simple argument of Lemma \ref{lem:vanI} fails in general, if the dimension of the base is greater than $n$.

 Let us nevertheless note: \begin{lemma} The gauge equivalence class of $z_\Omega$ is independent of the choice of $\omega$. \end{lemma} \begin{proof} Changing the propagator by some exact form $\beta$, we may just apply the construction to the propagator $\omega+d(t\beta)$ for the bundle $Y\times I\to B\times I$ (with $I=[0,1]$ the interval) to find an explicit gauge equivalence.
 Changing the propagator by $\pi^*\alpha$, with $\alpha$ a closed basic form, changes $m$ by gauge transformation with $\tadpole \alpha$.
 (Attention: Here it is important that we include the tadpole in our complex.) \end{proof}